On these foraging courses, you will be taken on an exciting wild edible plant journey to discover Nature’s hidden larder.

-Foraging re-awakens your senses so you gain a greater appreciation of Land, and your place in the natural cycles and rhythms of life.
+Foraging re-awakens your senses so you gain a greater appreciation of Land and your place in the natural cycles and rhythms of life.

-"We absolutely loved the course: fascinating and deeply therapeutic.
-Robin is a brilliant communicator and his courses are excellent value for money too." - Naomi Cleaver – Channel 4 & Sky TV Presenter
+We absolutely loved the course: fascinating and deeply therapeutic.
+Robin is a brilliant communicator and his foraging courses are excellent value for money too. – Naomi Cleaver – Channel 4 & Sky TV Presenter

 Thank you so much for teaching us so much about foraging.
-It was very inspiring for the whole team, and we will definitely put the knowledge into practice." - Peter & Juliet Kindersley - Owner Neal’s Yard Remedies
+It was very inspiring for the whole team, and we will definitely put the knowledge into practice. – Peter & Juliet Kindersley – Owners of Neal’s Yard Remedies

-What To Expect On Your Foraging Course
+What To Expect On Robin Harford’s Foraging Courses

-On your foraging course or walk, you will be shown how to identify wild edible plants, as well as learning the different plant stories, their nutritional values, their folklore, mystery and history.
+On your foraging course or walk, you will be shown how to identify wild edible plants, as well as learn the different plant stories, their nutritional values, their folklore, mystery and history.